yi-ge/file-sync/README.md

 ⚠️⛔️ This program is not yet under development !!! ⛔️ ⚠️

 Automatically sync single file.
-Sync `.env` file or `.config` file for single user.
+Securely synchronize `.env` file or `.config` file for single user.

 The design principle of `file-sync`: The server is untrustworthy, the client (local) is trusted.